Best restaurants in Chania: 12 places you’ll love (2025 Guide)

 Villa Giota: Best family villa in Chania, Crete (2026 review & tips) Just so you know: This post contains affiliate links.
 If you click through and make a booking or purchase, I may earn a small commission — at no extra cost to you.
 If you’re looking for a holiday in Crete with space, comfort,…

-Chania Old Town: A Complete Travel Guide (History, Things to Do, Food & Walking Tour)
+Chania Old Town: A Complete Travel Guide

-Chania Old Town: A complete travel guide (History, things to do, food & walking tour) Just so you know: This post contains affiliate links.
-If you click through and make a booking or purchase, I may earn a small commission — at no extra cost to you.
-If you’re planning a trip to Crete and…
+Chania Old Town: A complete travel guide Just so you know: This post contains affiliate links.
+If you click through and make a booking or purchase, I may earn a small commission – at no extra cost to you.
+Chania Old Town was one of those places I wasn’t quite prepared for, and I say…

 Chania Beaches: Best Places to Visit (Family Friendly & Practical Guide)

 Chania Beaches: Best places to visit (Family friendly & practical guide) Just so you know: This post contains affiliate links.
 If you click through and make a booking or purchase, I may earn a small commission — at no extra cost to you.
-If you’re planning a family holiday to Crete and searching for “Chania…
+The beaches around Chania are some of the best we’ve come across…

 Limnoupolis Waterpark Chania: Honest Family Review & Tips (2025)